GeorgeHoneywood/george.honeywood.org.uk/content/blog/zfs/index.md

 comments: true
 ---

 I am quite a big fan of ZFS.
-One of its useful features is snapshotting, allowing you to record the state of your filesystem at a point in time.
+One of its useful features is snapshotting, allowing you to record the state of your filesystem at a specific point in time.
 This means if you later change or delete files, you will be able to roll-back to this previous snapshot, or restore individual files.
 So far, so normal --- even NTFS has a kind of snapshot/restore capability.

 What makes ZFS's snapshots even more useful is what they enable in terms of filesystem synchronization.
 My use case is that I have 10 TB of data at a remote site that I want to back up to my local desktop.
-I am constrained by a pretty slow internet connection, so I need a solution that doesn't use much bandwidth.
+I am constrained by a slow internet connection, so I need a solution that doesn't use much bandwidth.

 What I can do is to have a matching snapshot pair on both sides, then take another snapshot on the sending end.
 ZFS can then find which blocks have changed on the sending side, and send and replay the differences to the receiving side.
 Unfortunately you still have to do a single initial replication on the whole dataset --- you can't get around that!

-In my case the initial replication was going to take more than a week over the slow link; I ended up [sneakernetting](https://en.wikipedia.org/wiki/Sneakernet) the data between sites to speed the process up.
+In my case the initial replication was going to take more than a week over the slow link; I ended up [sneakernetting](https://en.wikipedia.org/wiki/Sneakernet) the data between sites to speed up the process.
 While you can achieve incremental results with a tool like `rsync`, the process isn't as efficient, as it has to check to see if each file has been updated.

 [`syncoid`](https://github.com/jimsalterjrs/sanoid#syncoid) is the tool I use to automate the `zfs snapshot`, `zfs send | receive` process.
 I run a command like this to pull all the changes since the previous run: